passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

 ## Passkey

+> Usage: "a passkey" or "passkeys"

 The high level, end-user centric term for a FIDO2/WebAuthn [Discoverable Credential](#discoverable-credential).
-Like "password", "passkey" is a common noun intended to be used in every day conversation and experiences.
+Like "password", "passkey" is a common noun intended to be used in every day conversations and experiences.

 Passkeys are designed to be used without additional login challenges.
 All passkeys can be used with modern sign in experiences like the [Autofill UI](#autofill-ui) or with a "Sign in with a passkey" button.

 From the technical side, there are two flavors of passkeys: [syncable](#syncable-passkey) and [device-bound](#device-bound-passkey).